 Prerequisites

-Before proceeding please check that the machine hosting the Domotz Agent is plugged in on to a trunk port of your switch which is able to see all your VLANs.
+Before proceeding please check that the machine hosting the Domotz Collector is plugged in on to a trunk port of your switch which is able to see all your VLANs.

 Configuration